Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 The part of the mode line inside the parentheses is to tell you what

-editing modes you are in.
-The default mode is Fundamental which is
+modes you are in.
+The default mode is Fundamental which is what you

-what you are using now.
+are in now.
 It is an example of a "major mode".
+There are several

-editing different languages and/or kinds of text, such as Lisp mode,
+major modes in Emacs for editing different languages and text, such as

-Text mode, etc. At any time one and only one major mode is active,
+Lisp mode, Text mode, etc. At any time one and only one major mode is

-Each major mode makes a few commands behave differently.
-For example,
+"Fundamental" is now.
+Each major mode makes a few commands behave

 If you are going to be editing English text, such as this file, you